-ANSC 1150 Animal Diseases (2L,2CR): A survey of the diseases common to this area in cattle, sheep, and horses.
+ANSC 1150 - Animal Diseases

+(2CR) A survey of the diseases common to this area in cattle, sheep, and horses.
 Special attention is given to sanitation, prevention, control, and eradication of disease.

-ANSC 1200 Livestock Fitting and Showing (1L,2LB,2CR): Designed to provide students with the necessary skills to fit and show cattle, sheep, and swine.
+ANSC 1200 - Livestock Fitting and Showing

+(4CR) Designed to provide students with the necessary skills to fit and show cattle, sheep, and swine.
 Emphasis will be placed on the clipping of feeder calves.
 This course is required for all students planning to exhibit feeder calves at the Arizona National.

-ANSC 1210 Livestock Judging I
+ANSC 1210 - Livestock Judging I

-(2L,6LB,5CR): Comparative appraisal and selection of beef cattle, sheep, hogs, and light horses.
+(5CR) Comparative appraisal and selection of beef cattle, sheep, hogs, and light horses.
 Students will be chosen from this class to represent Casper College at regional and national judging contests.

-ANSC 1220 Livestock Judging II (Advanced) (2LB,1CR): Advanced study in the principles of livestock selection with emphasis on judging and giving reasons.
-Prerequisite: ANSC 1210, or permission of the instructor.
+ANSC 1220 - Livestock Judging II (Advanced)

+(1CR) Advanced study in the principles of livestock selection with emphasis on judging and giving reasons.
+Prerequisites: ANSC 1210, or permission of the instructor.

-ANSC 2020 Feeds and Feeding
+ANSC 2020 - Feeds and Feeding

-(3L,2LB,4CR)[E]: Principles of animal nutrition with emphasis upon practical feeding of livestock.
+(4CR) [E] Principles of animal nutrition with emphasis upon practical feeding of livestock.
 Particular attention is given to feeding livestock in relation to recent discoveries in nutrition, including the functions and importance of vitamins and minerals, and the necessity for proper quantity of protein rations of livestock.
 Economy in feeding emphasized throughout the course.

-ANSC 2110 Beef Production (3L,3CR): A detailed study of the feeding, breeding, marketing, and pedigrees of all major breeds of beef cattle with emphasis on problems peculiar to the beef cattle industry in Wyoming.
-Prerequisite: ANSC 1010 and ANSC 1020.
+ANSC 2110 - Beef Production

+(3CR) A detailed study of the feeding, breeding, marketing, and pedigrees of all major breeds of beef cattle with emphasis on problems peculiar to the beef cattle industry in Wyoming.
+Prerequisites: ANSC 1010 and ANSC 1020.

-ANSC 2120 Sheep Production (3L,3CR): A detailed study of care and management of sheep flocks in the western states, with particular emphasis on problems peculiar to the range sheep industry in Wyoming.
-Prerequisite: ANSC 1020.
+ANSC 2120 - Sheep Production

+(3CR) A detailed study of care and management of sheep flocks in the western states, with particular emphasis on problems peculiar to the range sheep industry in Wyoming.
+Prerequisites: ANSC 1020.

-ANSC 2130 Swine Production (3L,3CR): Swine production in the United States including production of purebred and commercial swine: breeds, breeding, feeding, marketing, and management.
+ANSC 2130 - Swine Production

+(3CR) Swine production in the United States including production of purebred and commercial swine: breeds, breeding, feeding, marketing, and management.
 Emphasis is on problems encountered in the production of swine in Wyoming.
+Prerequisites: ANSC 1010 or ANSC 1020.
 Offered periodically.
-Prerequisite: ANSC 1010 or ANSC 1020.

-ANSC 2230 Livestock Judging II/I (4LB,2CR): A concentrated study of livestock selection with major emphasis on team competition and national livestock shows.
-Prerequisite: ANSC 1220, or permission of the instructor.
+ANSC 2230 - Livestock Judging II/I

+(2CR) A concentrated study of livestock selection with major emphasis on team competition and national livestock shows.
+Prerequisites: ANSC 1220, or permission of the instructor.

-ANSC 2490 Topics: (Subtitle) (1-3CR):
+ANSC 2490 - Topics: (Subtitle)

-Consists of investigations and discussions

-with respect to current topics in animal
+(1-3CR) Consists of investigations and discussions with respect to current topics in animal science.

-science.

-ANTH 1100 Introduction to Physical
+ANTH 1100 - Introduction to Physical Anthropology

-Anthropology (3L,3CR)[E][SB]: Presents

-basic concepts relating to the origin,

-evolution, biological nature, and adaptation

-of the human species.
+(3CR) [E][SB] Presents basic concepts relating to the origin, evolution, biological nature, and adaptation of the human species.

-ANTH 1200 Introduction to Cultural Anthropology (3L,3CR) [E][CS][G]: Using an ethnological approach, (comparative study of culture), this course surveys the basic concepts of cultural anthropology including cross cultural investigations of kinship, marriage, language, religion, politics, economics, and culture change.
+ANTH 1200 - Introduction to Cultural Anthropology

+(3CR) [E][CS][G] Using an ethnological approach, (comparative study of culture), this course surveys the basic concepts of cultural anthropology including cross cultural investigations of kinship, marriage, language, religion, politics, economics, and culture change.

-ANTH 1300 Introduction to Archeology (3L,3CR): Provides a background in archeological theories and methods and explores the ways in which prehistoric material remains can provide an understanding of human behavior.
+ANTH 1300 - Introduction to Archeology

+(3CR) Provides a background in archeological theories and methods and explores the ways in which prehistoric material remains can provide an understanding of human behavior.

-ANTH 2000 Introduction to Linguistic
+ANTH 2000 - Introduction to Linguistic Anthropology

-Anthropology (3L,3CR)[E][L]: This course

-provides an introduction to anthropological

-approaches for understanding language

-use and interpretation within a social
+(3CR) [E][L] This course provides an introduction to anthropological approaches for understanding language use and interpretation within a social context.

-context.

-ANTH 2210 North American Indian (3L,3CR)
+ANTH 2210 - North American Indian

-[E][CS][D]: A survey of North American

-Indian societies from prehistory to the

-present.
-Covers selected prehistoric

-cultural sequences as well as a general

-culture-area survey of known historic tribes

-and a consideration of current issues

-facing Native American groups.
+(3CR) [E][CS][D] A survey of North American Indian societies from prehistory to the present.
+Covers selected prehistoric cultural sequences as well as a general culture-area survey of known historic tribes and a consideration of current issues facing Native American groups.

-ANTH 2475 Independent Studies in
+ANTH 2475 - Independent Studies in Anthropology

-Anthropology (1-3CR) (Max.
-6): Provides

-opportunity for independent reading and more

-in-depth study in various fields of anthropology.

-Prerequisite: previous anthropology coursework

-and permission of the instructor.
+(1-3CR) (Max.
+6) Provides opportunity for independent reading and more in-depth study in various fields of anthropology.
+Prerequisites: Prerequisite: previous anthropology coursework and permission of the instructor.

-APRO 1010 Activities Professionals
+APRO 1010 - Activities Professionals I